Disjoint edges in geometric graphs: Introduction

 By results of Hopf and Pannwitz~\cite{hopf1934} and Erd\H os~\cite{Erdos46}, we know that \(e_1(n)=n\).
 The upper bound for \(e_2(n)\) was studied in papers of Alon and Erd\H os~\cite{AlonErdos89}, Goddard, Katchalski, and Kleitman~\cite{GoddardKatchalskiKleitman96}, M\'esz\'aros~\cite{meszaros98}.
-The current best upper bound, \(e_2(n)\leq \lceil 5n/2\rceil\), was proved by \v{C}ern\'{y}~\cite{Cerny05}.
+The current best upper bound \(e_2(n)\leq \lceil 5n/2\rceil\) was proved by \v{C}ern\'{y}~\cite{Cerny05}.
 This bound is tight up to additive constant: Perles found an example showing that \(e_2(n)\geq \lfloor 5n/2 \rfloor -3\).
 Also, in~\cite{GoddardKatchalskiKleitman96} it was shown that \({7n/2-6\leq e_3(n)\leq 10n}\).
 For \(k\leq n/2\), Kupitz~\cite{Kupitz79} proved the lower bound \(e_k(n)\geq kn\), and later T\'oth and Valtr~\cite{TothValtr99} improved it: \({e_k(n)\geq 3(k-1)n/2-2k^2}\).
 Using Dilworth's theorem, Pach and T\"or\H{o}csik~\cite{PachTorocsik94} found a beautiful proof of the upper bound~\(e_k(n)\leq k^4 n\).
-Later, this bound was refined in~\cite{TothValtr99}, and the current best upper bound, \(e_k(n)\leq 256k^2n\), belongs to T\'oth~\cite{Toth00}; see also~Theorem~1.11 in~\cite{felsner2012geometric}.
-Another interesting result about disjoint edges of a \textit{convex graph} is due to Kupitz~\cite{kupitz1984pairs}.
+Later, this bound was refined in~\cite{TothValtr99}, and the current best upper bound \(e_k(n)\leq 256k^2n\) belongs to T\'oth~\cite{Toth00}; see also~Theorem~1.11 in~\cite{felsner2012geometric}.
+Another interesting result about disjoint edges of a \textit{convex graph} is due to Kupitz~\cite{Kupitz79}.
 Recall that \textit{a convex graph} is a geometric graph whose vertices are in convex position.
-He proved that a convex graph on \(n\) vertices has no \(k+1\) pairwise disjoint edge, then its number of edges does not exceed \(kn\) provided \(n\geq 2k+1\).
+He proved that if a convex graph on \( n \) vertices has no \(k+1\) pairwise disjoint edge, then its number of edges does not exceed \(kn\) provided \(n\geq 2k+1\).
+Keller and Perles~\cite{keller2012smallest} studied the case $n=2k+2$ and gave the exact characterization of the extremal configurations (that is, with the maximum number of edges); see~Theorem~1.5 in their paper, which is stated in terms of the so-calling blocking sets.
 For further reading, we refer the interested readers to the survey of Pach~\cite{pach2013beginnings} on geometric and topological graphs.

+All these classical results are about \textit{how many edges in a geometric graph on \(n\) vertices guarantee \( k+1 \) disjoint edges}.
+Motivated by them, we focus on the case \( k=1 \) and study \textit{how many edges in a geometric graph on \(n\) vertices guarantee a lot of pairs of disjoint edges}.

-In the current paper, we study two questions about the local and global number of pairs of disjoint edges.
-For a geometric graph \( G \), let \(DJ(G)\) be the set of pairs of disjoint edges of geometric graphs.
+To state the concrete problems, we introduce the following notation.
+For a geometric graph \( G \), denote by \(DJ(G)\) the set of pairs of disjoint edges of geometric graphs.
 For an edge \(uv\in E(G)\), let \(DJ(uv)\) be the set of edges in \(G\) disjoint from \(uv\).
 Clearly, we have the equality

 These are the main problems of the paper. \begin{problem} For integers \(n>0\) and \(m\geq0\), determine the greatest number \(e(n,m)\) such that a geometric graph \(G\) on \(n\) vertices has at most \(e(n,m)\) edges provided that \(|DJ(uv)|\leq m\) for any \(uv\in E(G)\). \end{problem}